Counselling

 Client Defined Goals

 Counselling is about and for the client.
-Overall and within each session the focus in on working toward the client’s most important goals.
+Overall and within each session the focus is on working toward the client’s most important goals.

 Wholistic

-Attention to psychological and emotional while incorporating the physical through somatic work and lifestyle factors as well as the spiritual.
+Attention to the psychological & emotional while incorporating the physical through somatic work and lifestyle factors as well as the spiritual.

 Recovery Roadmap

-The symptoms and impacts of Toxic Stress, Trauma and Complex Trauma are well research and understood as is the path to recovery.
+The symptoms and impacts of Toxic Stress, Trauma and Complex Trauma are well researched/understood, as is the path to recovery.

 Client Sheets